A Guide To Our Arabica Coffee Beans

 If you’ve ever tasted a coffee bursting with blackcurrant, berry, or wine-like acidity, there’s a good chance one of these varieties was involved.
 We love serving them as pour-overs, where their clarity and complexity take centre stage.
 They’re bold, expressive, and perfect for adventurous coffee drinkers.

-Ethiopian Heirloom: Coffee in its Wildest Form
+Ethiopian Heirloom: Coffee in Its Wildest Form

 When you see “Ethiopian heirloom” on a menu, it refers to the thousands of native Arabica varieties still grown in coffee’s birthplace.
 These coffees are wonderfully diverse, but they often share bright acidity and expressive fruit.